WCTC-Net-Database/net-db-assignment-templates-fall2024/W10-assignment-template/README.md

-﻿### Assignment: Entity Framework Core Introduction with Console RPG
+﻿### Assignment: Implement Table-per-hierarchy (TPH) and discriminator in Entity Framework

 **Objective:**
 In this assignment, you will be introduced to Entity Framework (EF) Core and use it to manage your `Room` and `Character` entities within the Console RPG project.
 You will learn how to set up the Entity Framework context, work with connection strings, generate migrations, and update the database.
 Additionally, you will be required to implement functionality to add and find characters using the `GameEngine` and `Menu` classes.
+You will also extend the project to include a new `Ability` entity and ensure that both `Player` and `Goblin` classes can have multiple abilities.

 ---